xomda/xomda.github.io/docs/getting-started/code-templates.md

 Inside a `JavaClassWriter`-instance, there's an instance of a `JavaImportService`.
 This is a special class which will assist you with managing class-level imports.

+When writing the output, the `JavaClassWriter` will take care of declaring the package and printing the imports.
+During the generation you can add imports to the `JavaImportService` and it will return the either the fully qualified class name or the simple one, depending on the circumstances.

+You can use `addImport`, `addStaticImport` and `addGenericImport` to add imports to the service.

 ### Example template

+The following Template will generate java beans, interfaces and enums.

 **_GenerateEntityTemplate.java_**